 Note: All pre-referenced workshops and trainings are availed to FVSU students regardless of classification.
-In addition ALC is offered to students who are referred through Judicial in tandem with their Substance Abuse Group Sessions along with Prime for Life which is facilitated by a contracted community based partner (CBO) in support of TEARs2C (Teaching Everyone About the Risks-Community Coalition) a Department of Health and Human Services funded initiative.
+In addition ALC (Alcohol Literacy Challenge) is offered to students who are referred through Judicial in tandem with their Substance Abuse Group Sessions along with Prime for Life which is facilitated by a contracted community based partner (CBO) in support of TEARs2C Plus (Teaching Everyone About the Risks-Community Coalition) a Department of Health and Human Services funded initiative.
 Other programs are supported by such agencies as the Georgia Department of Public Health and Governor's Office of Highway Safety.
+GPRA (Government Performance Results Act) Activities combine ALC and Voices/VOCES an HIV/AIDS evidenced based practice (EBP.)
+Future on and off campus programs are marketed to students via personal engagements by leadership within the Peer Education Program (PEP), as well as several Institutional and departmental social media sites, inclusive of OrgSync and the Teaching Everyone About the Risks: Community Coalition (TEARs2C) Plus Facebook page.